PunishXIV/Splatoon/Presets/Dawntrail/Raids/The Arcadion 8 Savage.md

 ## Warning - high screen clutter/flashy colors.
 Be ready.
 ## Warning - these presets are in active development, will be updated frequently.
 Check commit history on this file to see when there was last update.
+## Warning: due to fast paced nature of this battle, a lot of presets require configuration specifically to your position.
+Carefully check preset descriptions.

 # Phase 1